 Can Essential Help Me?

-Just as you need to understand the requirements for selling into certain states and countries, It is imperative you understand and follow the requirements of the NOP.
+Just as you need to understand the requirements for selling into certain states and countries, it is imperative you understand and follow the requirements of the NOP to get your organic certification.
 A partner like Essential Wholesale & Labs can really help.
-We have seven years of compliance experience, having been Certified Organic since May 2008.
+We have ten years of compliance experience, having been Certified Organic since May 2008.
 We carry USDA Certified Organic bases, finished products, and raw ingredients, that, when used to create and package products in our certified organic facility, can smooth the path to your product earning a certified organic seal.

 We will work with you every step along the way.
 We’ll talk with you about your product ingredients, pricing, packaging options, timeline, labeling requirements, paperwork and the unexpected ‘gotcha’s’ you need to know about.
 Our private labeling department will work with you to leverage our expertise and certification to build the certified organic product line you’ve been planning.
 You can always reach us at firstname.lastname@example.org if you have questions or want to schedule a time to talk.